ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 1. Under **Virtual server instances**, select the frontend VSI (vpc-pubpriv-frontend-vsi).
 2. Scroll to **Network Interfaces** section and click **Reserve** under Floating IP to associate an public IP address to your frontend VSI.
 Save the associated IP Address to clipboard for future reference.
-3. Ping the server by opening the terminal and running the below command
+3. Ping the server by opening the terminal and running the below command by replacing `<FLOATING_IP_ADDRESS>` with your IP address

  ```sh
   ping <FLOATING_IP_ADDRESS>